Find help for Coach, Library, Premium, imports, playlists, player controls, and Performance Analysis.

 Example questions:

 If you have practice history, Coach looks at your recent sessions to identify your most-practiced scores, cleanest results, tempo progress, and useful next steps.
-It uses recent tempo, accuracy, difficulty, instrument category, and score family to choose connected recommendations.
+It uses recent tempo, accuracy, difficulty, Library category, and score family to choose connected recommendations.
+If you have no practice history, Coach shows beginner-friendly scores for the Library category you've selected.
+With no selected category, it starts with one kit score, one snare score, and one rudiment score.

 The Home screen shows:

 Drumr uses the .drumr file format.
 Visit drumr.app/imports to create Drumr files and download templates.
+Creating files and downloading templates is free; opening imported scores in Drumr is included with Premium.

-Imported scores live in Library as the Imports collection.
-Open Library and tap Imports to browse, open, delete, or add more .drumr files.
-Imports follows the Library category selected before opening it.
-Recent imports can also appear on Home.
+Imported scores live in Library's Imports collection.
+Tap it to browse, open, delete, or add more .drumr files.
+Imports follows the Library category you had selected, and recent imports can also appear on Home.

 Favorites is now a card in the Library tab.
 Open Library and tap Favorites to see all the scores you've starred.